 An angry country

-If one had to choose one word to describe American politics of 2017, an almost universal choice would be the word “anger.”
+If one had to choose one word to describe today’s American politics, an almost universal choice would be the word “anger.”

-Tuesday, Alabama Republicans nominated a man for Jeff Sessions’ open United States Senate seat who showed his “commitment” to the Second Amendment by pulling a pistol out of his pocket and twirling it during a speech.
+Two years ago, Alabama Republicans nominated a man for Jeff Sessions’ open U.S. Senate seat who showed his “commitment” to the Second Amendment by pulling a pistol out of his pocket and twirling it during a speech.
 More than mildly threatening, we thought.

 Does anybody remember Hubert Humphrey, “the Happy Warrior?”
 Do today’s political activists remember the absolute humor that resounded in so many of John Kennedy’s news conferences?
 Does anybody remember the camaraderie of Ronald Reagan and political rival Tip O’Neil as they enjoyed watching comic juggler Michael Davis together at Ford Theater?